shabailiu/todo-react-webpack/README.md

 # todo-react-webpack
 Simple todo application built with React and Webpack with live reloading.
 It stores todos locally using the `localStorage` on browsers.
+It also utilizes Facebook's flux design pattern.

 Built with [react-hot-boilerplate](https://github.com/gaearon/react-hot-boilerplate).